barry-waldbaum-rl/reat-vm-setup/README.md

 mkdir vnc_docker
 cp -r .ssh/ vnc_docker/ssh
 ```

-9. Make a Dockerfile that will add VNC software to the VM.
+9. Create a Dockerfile that will be used to add VNC software to the VM.

 ```bash
 cat << EOF > vnc_docker/Dockerfile
 ## Custom Dockerfile
 FROM consol/ubuntu-xfce-vnc